Student Mental Health Policy

 1.1.
 Cambrian College is dedicated to a supportive campus environment that promotes student mental health and wellness, aligned with the Mental Health Commission of Canada’s (MHCC) National Standard of Canada for Mental Health and Well-being for Post-secondary Students and the College’s Campus Well-Being Framework and EDI Framework.

 1.3.
-The College will adopt a proactive approach to mental health that includes awareness, prevention, and support resources, reducing stigma and fostering an inclusive environment.
+The College has a proactive approach to mental health that includes awareness, prevention, and support resources, reducing stigma and fostering an inclusive environment.

 1.4.
-Students will be encouraged to develop coping skills, resilience, and a sense of flourishing, promoting both their individual well-being and the well-being of the Cambrian community.
+Students are encouraged to develop coping skills, resilience, and a sense of flourishing, promoting both their individual well-being and the well-being of the Cambrian community.

 1.5.
-The College will strive to provide accessible, inclusive mental health services that meet the diverse needs of students, including BIPOC and 2SLGBTQI+ populations, to foster equitable access and inclusion.
+The College strives to provide accessible, inclusive mental health services that meet the diverse needs of students, including racialized and 2SLGBTQI+ populations, to foster equitable access and inclusion.

 1.6.
 The College’s mental health services will integrate principles of the Truth and Reconciliation Commission, affirming support for Indigenous students and aligning with the MHCC’s emphasis on culturally appropriate mental health services.